-Gene Cernan, last astronaut on the moon, dies at 82
+Gene Cernan, last astronaut to walk on the moon, dies at 82

 Former astronaut Gene Cernan, the last person to walk on the moon who returned to Earth with a message of “peace and hope for all mankind,” died on Monday in Texas following ongoing heath issues, his family said.
 He was 82.

-Cernan was surrounded by relatives when he died at a Houston hospital, family spokeswoman Melissa Wren told The Associated Press.
+Cernan was with his relatives when he died at a Houston hospital, family spokeswoman Melissa Wren told The Associated Press.
 His family said his passion for lunar exploration never waned.

 “Even at the age of 82, Gene was passionate about sharing his desire to see the continued human exploration of space and encouraged our nation’s leaders and young people to not let him remain the last man to walk on the Moon,” his family said in a statement released by NASA.

-Cernan was commander of NASA’s Apollo 17 mission and on his third space flight when set foot on the lunar surface in December 1972.
+Cernan was commander of NASA’s Apollo 17 mission and on his third space flight when he set foot on the lunar surface in December 1972.
 He became the last of only a dozen men to walk on the moon on Dec.
 14, 1972 — tracing his only child’s initials in the dust before climbing the ladder of the lunar module the last time.
 It was a moment that forever defined him in both the public eye and his own.

 Most Read Stories